Ethical Individualism Anchored In A Science Of Freedom

 Why do I think the way I think?
 Why do I act the way I act?

-Whether our action is freely self-determined or determined by something else is an age old question
+Whether our action is freely self-determined or determined by something else is an age old question of religion and philosophy.

 Today, the question of human freedom is also a question of science.

-KNOWLEDGE OF OUR LAWS OF CONDUCT
+SCIENTIFIC KNOWLEDGE OF THE LAWS OF BEHAVIOR

 Human action is subject to universal lawfulness just as everything else is.